Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Defenses to Violent Crimes

-In certain situations, there may be defenses to charges of violent crimes.
-These defenses could possibly help you avoid a conviction or have the charges reduced to a lesser included offense.
-Defenses are not available in every instance, but a skilled violent crime defense attorney at Pumphrey Law can help you examine the unique facts of your case and see what the best defense would be.
-Possible defenses to violent crimes include:
+In certain situations, there may be defenses you can apply to your case to fight the violent crime charge(s) against you.
+These defenses can help you avoid a conviction or have the charges reduced to a lesser included offense.
+It’s important to address that defenses are not available in every instance but a skilled violent crime defense attorney with Pumphrey Law can help you examine the unique facts of your case and see what the best defense would be.
+While each case will vary in its details and therefore its applicable defenses, the following lists some common defenses that can be applied to violent crime cases:

 • Self-defense

 A person can defend himself or herself with deadly force if he or she has reason to believe the person’s conduct was likely going to cause death or serious bodily injury.
-A person also can use non-deadly force if believed it was necessary to defend himself or herself against someone’s conduct against them.
+Non-deadly force can be used if the defendant believed it was necessary to defend himself or herself against someone’s conduct against them.

 • Defense of others

-A person accused of committing a violent crime could potentially use this defense if he or she reasonably believed force was necessary to defend someone against the conduct of another person.
-Deadly force may be permitted if the person reasonably believed death or serious body injury was very likely about to happen to the person they defended.
+A person accused of committing a violent crime can use the defense that they reasonably believed force was necessary to defend someone against the conduct of another person.
+Again, deadly force may be permitted in situations where the person reasonably believed death or serious body injury was likely about to happen to the person they defended.

 • Defense of property